kenglxn/QRGen/README.md

 QRGen consists of three modules: ```core```, ```javase``` and ```android```.
 Everything is available from [Maven Central Repository](http://search.maven.org/#browse%7C-852965118).

 _**NOTE: The 2.0-SNAPSHOT version is not available through Maven Central.
-When 2.0 is released it will be, but until then you need to add the Sonatype Snaphot repo to your pom or gradle file:**_
+When 2.0 is released it will be, but until then you need to add the Sonatype Snapshot repo to your pom or gradle file:**_

     <repositories>
       <repository>